imzqqq/chat/website/spec/content/appendices.md

 to 255, separated by `.`.
 IPv6 literals must be as specified by [RFC3513, section 2.2](https://tools.ietf.org/html/rfc3513#section-2.2).

-DNS names for use with Chat should follow the conventional restrictions for internet hostnames: they should consist of a series of labels separated by `.`, where each label consists of the alphanumeric characters or hyphens.
+DNS names for use with Matrix should follow the conventional restrictions for internet hostnames: they should consist of a series of labels separated by `.`, where each label consists of the alphanumeric characters or hyphens.

 Examples of valid server names are:

--   `chat.imzqqq.top`
+-   `matrix.org`
--   `chat.imzqqq.top:8888`
+-   `matrix.org:8888`
 -   `1.2.3.4` (IPv4 literal)
 -   `1.2.3.4:1234` (IPv4 literal with explicit port)
 -   `[1234:5678::abcd]` (IPv6 literal)